 Sober living is a critical component to addiction recovery.
-In particular, Safe Haven Recovery offers an intensive outpatient step-down program supported by our addiction recovery homes.
+In particular, Safe Haven Recovery offers an intensive outpatient step-down program supported by our Miami recovery homes.
 In addition, clients residing in sober living are supervised by our certified behavioral health techs.

 Clients are responsible for paying nominal rent, maintaining the home, finding employment, and participating in our intensive outpatient program.
 Specifically, the program operates 3 x per week for a total of 9 hours.
 Generally, most clients stay for far greater periods.
 In addition to group therapy clients are also seen individually by their therapist weekly.
-Furthermore, weekly drug screens help us track client progress and maintain the integrity of the sober homes.
+Furthermore, weekly drug screens help us track client progress and maintain the integrity of our Miami sober homes.

 Recovery house clients are required to attend 12-step meetings in the area.
 Moreover, we strongly suggest participating in this program as a crucial bridge to your future health and happiness.
 Most importantly, our transitional living provides a safe, comfortable environment with support, guidance and structure.